This Program Starts Each May in 4 Locations:

 - Follow all graduate school application steps for the application fee and submission of official copies of your transcripts (GRE scores are not required for this program).

 - Statement of Goals addressing your potential as a graduate student and future professional goals.
-The letter should be 500 words or less.
+The statement should be 500 words or less.

 Once you apply to the UNC Graduate School and your application packet is complete, your application will be reviewed by the graduate school then sent to the School of Teacher Education for an admission decision.
 A completed application typically takes four to six weeks to process.